root-project/root/documentation/JSROOT/JSROOT.md

    - [opt=Math.abs(px+py)](https://root.cern/js/latest/?file=../files/hsimple.root&item=ntuple&opt=Math.abs%28px+py%29)

-In the expression one could use "Entry\$" and "Entries\$" variables.
+In the expression one could use "Entry$" and "Entries$" variables.

 One also could specify cut condition, separating it with "::" from the rest draw expression like: